beccanga/FIT3077_2022/README.md

 # project
+Assignment for FIT3077 - Software Architecture and Design William Ho and Rebecca Nga

 All files are located within the file src with the file path untitled > src.
 Document files for Assignment 2 is located under Assignment2Docs, whereas